-Whether it pops up in an article about a celebrity who can’t seem to kick his drug habit, or your friend uses it as a joking excuse why she can’t tear herself away from the game Candy Crush, the phrase “addictive personality” gets tossed around a lot these days.
+Whether it pops up in an article about a celebrity who can’t seem to kick their drug habit, or your friend uses it as a joking excuse why they can’t tear herself away from the game Candy Crush, the phrase “addictive personality” gets tossed around a lot these days.

 The basic idea: While most people can have a cocktail, buy a lottery ticket, or even experiment with drugs without getting hooked, those born with a specific personality type are wired to fall down the rabbit hole of addiction the moment they take their first sip, smoke, or bite.